tkdeshan/tkdeshan/README.md

   <tr>
     <td colspan=12 align="justify">
       <p>
-   I am a software engineer with experience in embedded systems, IoT application development, and full-stack web development.
+   I am a software engineer with experience in embedded systems, IoT application development, and full-stack development.
 I am passionate about building innovative, scalable solutions across both software and hardware platforms, combining my expertise to solve complex technical challenges.

-My journey began with a Bachelor's degree in Physical Sciences (Computer Studies, Electronics, and Physics), and I have successfully completed courses in full-stack development and microcontroller-based system design offered by the University of Moratuwa.
+My journey began with a Bachelor's degree in Physical Science (Computer Studies, Electronics, and Physics), and I have successfully completed courses in microcontroller-based system design and full-stack development offered by the University of Moratuwa.
 With a blend of skills in software and hardware development, I thrive on integrating electronics and programming to drive innovation.

 I am passionate about leveraging technology to address real-world challenges and am committed to continuous learning to stay ahead in this dynamic field.
 I am always eager to apply my skills and make a meaningful impact.